hashicorp/terraform-website/content/source/docs/cloud/run/cli.html.md

 ## Excluding Files from Upload

-When using in the CLI-driven run workflow, an archive of your configuration directory is uploaded to Terraform Cloud.
+CLI-driven runs upload an archive of your configuration directory uploaded to Terraform Cloud.
 There may be files you would like to exclude from upload, and you can do so by defining a [`.terraformignore` file in your configuration directory][remote].